craftcms/docs/docs/commerce/5.x/upgrade.md

 <See path="system/stores.md" />

+A number of settings have moved from the “global” space into the context of individual stores:

+- `autoSetNewCartAddresses`
+- `autoSetCartShippingMethodOption`
+- `autoSetPaymentSource`
+- `allowEmptyCartOnCheckout`
+- `allowCheckoutWithoutPayment`
+- `allowPartialPaymentOnCheckout`
+- `requireShippingAddressAtCheckout`
+- `requireBillingAddressAtCheckout`
+- `requireShippingMethodSelectionAtCheckout`
+- `useBillingAddressForTax`
+- `validateOrganizationTaxIdAsVatId`
+- `orderReferenceFormat`
+- `freeOrderPaymentStrategy`
+- `minimumTotalPriceStrategy`

+If you had previously used these in your `config/commerce.php` file, they will be ignored.
+During the upgrade, Commerce copies each setting onto the new default/primary store, and saves them in [project config](/5.x/system/project-config.md).
+To review or update these settings, visit <Journey path="Commerce, System Settings, Stores, Primary" />.

-With this change, the singular `store` service has been deprecated.
+The singular `store` service has been deprecated.
 In its place, the `stores` service provides access to information about all the configured stores.
 Calls to `craft.commerce.store.store` should be replaced with the new global `currentStore` variable, or an explicit call via the new service:

 ::: code
 ```twig Old